Bengt Åberg: Yamaha four-stroke project

 In the 1977 500cc World Championship, at a time when four stroke racing machines were rare, Åberg competed on a highly modified four stroke Yamaha XT500 built in collaboration with former world champions Torsten Hallman and Sten Lundin.
 He rode the motorcycle to a victory in the first moto of the 1977 500cc Luxembourg Grand Prix ahead of Roger De Coster (Suzuki) and Heikki Mikkola (Yamaha).
 He ended the season ranked 9th in the final world championship standings.

 Career overview

 Åberg retired from motocross competitions in 1979 at the age of 35 having won 17 individual heat races and 11 Grand Prix victories during his world championship racing career.
-He won two 500cc motocross world titles (1969-1970} and one 500cc Swedish motocross national championship (1970).
+He won two 500cc motocross world titles (1969-1970} and one 500cc Swedish Motocross Championship championship (1970).
 He was a member of three victorious Swedish teams at the Motocross des Nations in 1970, 1971, and 1974. Åberg was the top individual points scorer at the 1969 and 1974 Motocross des Nations events.